StefanJelner/risland.js/README.md

 See the `render` lifecycle.

-### `load`
+### `load` or `error`

 This is the lifecycle which runs when the initial content - based on the initial state - has been rendered and is present in the DOM.
 It invokes the `load` config callback if present.
+(In case of an error it invokes the `error` config callback if present.)

 ### `setState()` and `shouldUpdate`